-A maximum of 20 students will be approved for funding to participate in programs that aim primarily to teach Medical Spanish.
+These programs aim primarily to teach Medical Spanish.
 This excludes the CFHI programs (see below) that also provide Spanish language instruction but are not organized PRIMARILY to teach Spanish.
-The Einstein award provides up to $1800 for 3-week programs and $2000 for 4-week Medical Spanish programs.
 In order to qualify for the award, write an essay (one page will suffice) describing your motivation for studying Medical Spanish and how you think such a program will contribute to your preparation for the study and practice of medicine.
-Submit the essay to firstname.lastname@example.org by Dec.
+Submit the essay to email@example.com by Dec.
 7th.
 The students selected will be notified by Dec.
 14. Please note: Programs in Spain are not eligible for funding.

 Here is a list of Web sites where you can find information about various Medical Spanish programs: